 5.2 Describe the initiatives and measures your bank has implemented or is planning to implement to foster a culture of responsible banking among its employees.
-This should include a high-level overview of capacity building, inclusion in remuneration structures and performance management and leadership communication, amongst others.

-Our updated sustainability strategy and ambitions seek to embed international principles such as the UN PRB and UN PRI, as well as regulatory requirements such as the EU Action Plan on Financing Sustainable Growth, into 'business as usual' functions across the Group, thus helping to build a culture of responsible banking.
+This should include a high-level over- view of capacity building, inclusion in remuneration structures and performance management and leadership communication, Our updated sustainability strategy and ambitions seek to embed international principles such as the UN PRB and UN PRI, as well as regulatory requirements such as the EU Action Plan on Financing Sustainable Growth, into 'business as usual' functions across the Group, thus helping to build a culture of responsible banking.
 Alongside formally accredited ESG training (see 4.1 above), we are currently developing a mandatory training programme to raise sustainability awareness across Julius Baer and engage colleagues in our strategy, solutions and services.
 For client-facing colleagues particularly, we will cover the responsible investment offer and support them to proactively raise the advantages to this investment strategy in their client meetings and interactions.
-We aim to train all employees through a mandatory corporate sustainability and responsible investment e-learning as well as to provide access to deep-dive training for client-facing employees in 2021.

-'Guiding principles and regulation', p.
-19
+We aim to train all employees through a mandatory corporate sustainability and responsible investment e-learning as well as to provide access to deep-dive training for client-facing employees in 2021. ' How we enable positive impact', p. ' Guiding principles and regulation', p.
+1 ' Engaging stake- holders', p.
+45 amongst others.

-'Engaging stakeholders', p.
-45

 To further embed Julius Baer's values of care, passion and excellence within our culture, in 2020 we added more detailed performance measures.
 These measures reflect not only our commitment to the corporate values but also 'risk behaviours', with rating guidance.
 For key client-facing roles, we further aligned non-financial goals with the respective responsibilities specified as part of the job.

-'Caring employer',

-All 6,500+ employees are trained in and must sign up to the Code of Ethics and Business Conduct.
+'Caring employer', p.
+34 All 6,500+ employees are trained in and must sign up to the Code of Ethics and Business Conduct.
 As a starting point, we ask employees to discuss concerns directly with their line manager, our legal and compliance team and/or human resources.
 Alternative channels are available to report a concern, observation or complaint, such as contacting the Group's ombudsman or reporting the incident anonymously through the Group's reporting tool (Integrity Line).
 Julius Baer will not retaliate against any employee using the reporting tool in good faith.
 'Ethical conduct', p.
-47

-In cases of misconduct, a comprehensive breach process is in place which is summarised in our Group Disciplinary Policy.
+47 In cases of misconduct, a comprehensive breach process is in place which is summarised in our Group Disciplinary Policy.
 In 2020, we updated the policy to further increase transparency around the breach process with local Disciplinary Committees, independent disciplinary managers and a global Disciplinary Escalation Committee ensuring fair and equal treatment of employees in line with local employment laws.

-5.3 Governance Structure for Implementation of the Principles a) target-setting and actions to achieve targets set b) remedial action in the event of targets or milestones not being achieved or unexpected negative impacts being detected.
-See 5.1 above.

-Show that your bank has a governance structure in place for the implementation of the PRB, including:

-Our global Corporate Sustainability & Responsible Investment team develops our strategy, including setting ambitions and proposing targets to the Sustainability Board, which agrees targets and measures and will monitor the implementation process.

-As we continue to deliver on our updated sustainability strategy in 2021, we have revised and defined our ambitions.
-This includes identifying measurable objectives against our strategic priorities, in line with guiding principles.
+5.3 Governance Structure See 5.1 above. for Implementation of the Principles Show that your bank has a governance structure in Our global Corporate Sustainability & Responsible Investment team develops our strategy, including setting ambitions and proposing targets to the Sustainability Board, which agrees targets and measures and will monitor the implementation process.
+'How we enable positive impact', p.
+14 place for the implementa- tion of the PRB, including: As we continue to deliver on our updated sustainability strategy in 2021, we have revised and defined our ambitions.
+This includes identifying measurable 'Outlook and ambitions', p.
+53 a) target-setting and actions to achieve targets set objectives against our strategic priorities, in line with guiding principles. p) remedial action in the event of targets or mile- stones not being achieved or unexpected negative mpacts being detected.